 • Propel or Powerade Zero (if these fit into your diet plan)

-• Zero calorie flavored waters can be used but often lack electrolytes.
+• Zero-calorie flavored water can be used but often lack electrolytes.
 Just add 1/8-1/4 tsp Morton Lite Salt Mixture to 16-20 ounces.

 • Chicken or beef broth, both work great for sodium.
 Use 1 bouillon cube per 8-ounce water.

-3. Eat more fat to kick cravings to the curb and to help your body become fat-adapted — fat bombs work great!
+3. Eat more fat to kick cravings to the curb and to help your body become fat-adapted.